Michaux-Technology/Geco-Kanban/README.md

 [CC BY-NC-ND 4.0 DEED](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.en)

 ## ➤ Origin of the project
-This project was created by a 🇫🇷 living in 🇩🇪.
+This project was created by a 🇫🇷 living in 🇩🇪 in Thüringen.

 This project is totally 🇪🇺.